av01d/fontpicker-jquery-plugin/README.md

 - Type: `Number`
 - Default: `3`

-Te fontpicker component lists the last X fonts the user picked earlier first, in the *Favorite fonts* section.
+The fontpicker component lists the last X fonts the user picked earlier first, in the *Favorite fonts* section.
 The `nrRecents` option defines how many last-picked fonts to remember.
 Use `0` to not remember any at all.

 ### lazyLoad